 The music didn’t sound like a traditional ballet, it sounded more like a movie.
 Was that on purpose?

-Totally on purpose.
+Totally on purpose and “sounds like a movie” comment came from someone at the post-show reception.
+I was thrilled that it came across like that.
 My initial hesitation about the job – besides the sheer volume of music it involved – was that it was going to be a “ballet” in the formal (read: stuffy) sense of the word.
 And I didn’t know if I could effectively shoehorn my usual style into that mold.
 But Kenny didn’t want a traditional ballet: when we were chatting about ideas at our meeting he said that the feeling he wanted for the work was similar to my album “The Architect.”
 He wanted the music to be something instantly accessible that audiences would enjoy listening to and he wanted it to feel atmospheric and immersive.
 In his words, “If the audience leaves the theatre humming a theme and asking where they can buy the CD, we’ve succeeded!”
 His direction was, “I want it to sound like something you would write.
 Just stick with your instincts and I’ll probably like it.
 Don’t try to make it sound like someone else.”

 Did you write the music to Kenny’s choreography directly or did the choreography come later?

-He didn’t start choreographing until the score was finished, and most people were surprised when they heard that because the flow of the show was so cohesive.
+He didn’t start choreographing until the score was finished, and people were surprised when they heard that because the flow of the show was so cohesive.
 We worked off of his and Ian Kelly’s scenario with specific timings and that was about it.
 I did get to see some things along the way, like Chris Oram’s costume sketches and miniature models of the sets.
 So I had an idea of what the final look of the show would be, but my imagination didn’t even come close to the reality of it.
 The lighting, sets, costumes – the crew created an entire world onstage that was just breathtaking.
 Add to that the performances of the Northern Ballet dancers, who happen to be exceptional dance-actors, and it soon became clear that we were undertaking something very special.
+And while he didn’t have choreography yet, he had a good idea of “this is what’s going to happen in this scene” – so the music was the arc for the scene and I tried to leave some breaths and changes here and there to allow for some dynamism within the scene for whatever drama was playing out.

-If the choreography didn’t happen until the entire score was finished, how did the story and dance manage to flow so clearly?
+If the choreography didn’t happen until the entire score was finished, how did the story and dance seem like they were all created at the same time?

 That is the magic of Kenneth Tindall!
 And a result of his preparedness.
+He didn’t have choreography created but he had a solid idea of what each scene needed to accomplish.
 I think our process was pretty tight and I’ll go into that below.

 Was there a downside to working from a great distance even though you had Skype?